Cuprate/cuprate/storage/cuprate-blockchain/README.md

 | `SOMEDAY`   | This should be implemented... someday

 ## 2. File structure
-A quick reference of the structure of the folders & files in `cuprate-blockchain`.
+A quick reference of the structure of the folders & files in `cuprate-database`.

 Note that `lib.rs/mod.rs` files are purely for re-exporting/visibility/lints, and contain no code.
 Each sub-directory has a corresponding `mod.rs`.